chadjowens/sypersymm-main-1.1.1/PLANNING.md

 - Background animations and visual effects

 ## Technical Architecture
-The application follows a modern React-based architecture:
+The application follows a modern React-based architecture with a progressive implementation approach:

 ### Core Components
 - Main Layout Structure